 Potty training methods for night time

 Don’t feel pressure to do it at the same time as potty training.
-I loved doing it later because it kept our nights normal for me, and I found it didn’t harm my son’s ability to learn to pee on the toilet in the day.
+I loved doing it later because it kept our nights normal for me, and I found it didn’t harm my son’s ability to learn to pee on the toilet in the day at all.
 Most kids aren’t fully able to hold their pee all night till ages 5-7, according to the Mayo Clinic.

 There are two main ways to approach wearing diapers at night.